rjseymour66/documentation/content/en/docs/golang/basics/errors.md

 ## Check for specific errors with .Is()

-Check if an error is a specific type with the [`.Is()` function](https://pkg.go.dev/errors#Is).
+Check if an error is a specific object type with the [`.Is()` function](https://pkg.go.dev/errors#Is).
 This function accepts the error value and an error type for comparison.
 This function is helpful during testings.

 For example, the following snippet returns `nil` if the the error is `os.ErrNotExist` (the file does not exist); otherwise, it returns the error:
 ```go